loganwuu/count_report/README.md

     * Input: word="dog"; string="dog"
     * Output: 1

-2. If user searches for a word that does not match the word in a one word string, it should return 0 repeat.
+2. If user searches for a word that does not match the word in a one-word string, it should return 0 repeat.
     * Input: word="dog"; string="cat"
     * Output: 0